Manuel Etura

-Manuel González Etura (born 21 February 1934) is a Spanish retired footballer who played as a defender.
+Manuel González Etura (21 February 1933 – 18 March 2026) was a Spanish footballer who played as a defensive midfielder.

-Football career
+Career

 Born in Sestao, Biscay, Etura spent 13 seasons in La Liga with Athletic Bilbao after signing in summer 1953 from neighbouring CD Getxo.
-He only played 16 games in his first three years combined, his debut coming on 12 December 1954 in a 3–0 home win against Hércules CF.
+He only totalled 16 games in his first three years, his debut coming on 12 December 1954 in a 3–0 home win against Hércules CF.

-During his stint at the San Mamés Stadium, Etura appeared in 248 matches across all competitions, scoring three goals.
-His first in the league came on 27 September 1959, but in a 2–3 away loss to Granada CF.
+During his tenure at the San Mamés Stadium, Etura appeared in 247 matches in all competitions, scoring three goals.
+His first in the league came on 27 September 1959, but in a 3–2 away loss to Granada CF.

-Etura won four titles with his main club, included the 1955–56 national championship to which he contributed with nine appearances.
-He retired in 1967 at the age of 34, after a spell in Segunda División with SD Indautxu.
+Etura won four titles with his main club, included the 1955–56 national championship to which he contributed nine appearances.
+In the final of the 1958 Copa del Generalísimo, he marked Real Madrid superstar Alfredo Di Stéfano in the 2–0 victory at the Bernabéu.

+Etura retired in 1967 aged 34, following a spell in the Segunda División with SD Indautxu.

+Personal life and death

+Etura became a widower at the age of 38.
+He began working before his retirement, and later was a sales representative in his native region.

+On 18 March 2026, Etura died at 93.